ng-docs/angular-cn/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/app.module.ts" region="phone" header="app.module.ts"></code-example>

-Now that you are loading `phone.service.ts` through an import that is resolved by SystemJS, you should **remove the &lt;script&gt; tag** for the service from `index.html`.
+Now that you are loading `phone.service.ts` through an import that is resolved by SystemJS, you should **remove the &lt;script> tag** for the service from `index.html`.
 This is something you'll do to all components as you upgrade them.
 Simultaneously with the AngularJS to Angular upgrade you're also migrating code from scripts to modules.